-My name is Trevor and I am living in Port Moresby, Papua New Guinea.
+My name is Trevor and I was living in Port Moresby, Papua New Guinea.
 (PNG or pg - Telephone ISD Code 675)

 Thanks to the Internet I can communicate with the rest of the world at a cheaper rate and often more reliable than telephone calls.